Hello there and thanks for looking me up!

 If you’re looking for a photo of me, I’m sure that there are more than a few you could find by doing a simple Google Image Search.
 These were all taken by Lucia Graca Remedios.

 If you are looking for my CV, you can download it here:

 And as for a bio:

-Jason Tetro is an independent researcher in health-related microbiology and immunology with over 25 years of experience in various fields including bloodborne, food and water pathogens; environmental microbiology; disinfection and antisepsis; and emerging pathogens such as Zika virus.
-He is better known in the public as The Germ Guy™.
-He regularly writes for The Huffington Post Canada, Popular Science, and The Globe and Mail.
-He also has a regular monthly column with CBC Radio.
+Jason Tetro is a visiting scientist at the University of Guelph.
+He has researched health-related microbiology and immunology for over 25 years.
+He has worked in various fields including bloodborne, food and water pathogens; environmental microbiology; disinfection and antisepsis; and emerging pathogens such as Zika virus.
+In the public, he is better known as The Germ Guy™.
+He regularly writes for The Huffington Post Canada and regularly appears on CBC Radio and SirusXM.
 He has written two books, The Germ Code, which was shortlisted as Science Book of The Year (2014) and The Germ Files, which spent several weeks on the national bestseller list.
 He has also co-edited, The Human Microbiome Handbook, which provides an academic perspective on the impact of microbes in human health.